chi-deutschland/open-truck-app/README.md

 Please dont forget to add the Google Maps API key in the  ...android/app/main/AndroidManifest.xml file and also the  ...lib/widgets/tour_details_card.dart file.
 More information can be found here [Getting started with Google Maps Platform](https://developers.google.com/maps/gmp-get-started)

+NB: The code was for a hackathon and written within a few hours, so might not have the best architecture!